jirotubuyaki/Jdmbs/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Jdmbs)](http://cran.r-project.org/package=Jdmbs)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/Jdmbs)](http://cran.rstudio.com/web/packages/Jdmbs/index.html)
 ## Abstract
 Black-Scholes model is important to calculate option premiums in the stock market.
-And variety of jump diffusion models as time-series of stock prices are studied.
+Then, variety of jump diffusion models as time-series of stock prices are studied.
 In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option pricing in the stock market.
-These models express correlations of companies as a directed graph structure which has a weight of correlational coefficients among companies.
-And It calculates option premiums together.
-Then we exhibit monte-carlo algorithms of proposed models.
+These models express correlations of companies as a directed graph structure which has a weight of correlational coefficients among companies and It calculates option premiums together.
+Then, we exhibit monte-carlo algorithms of proposed models.
 Finally we simulate a new model which is proposed in this package.

 ## Introduction
 In the early 1970's, Black-Scholes model[@Black1973] is proposed.
 This model can calculate an option price as market transactions of derivatives.
 Black-Scholes models express time-series of a stock price as Geometric Brown Motion in Stochastic Differential Equation.
 Option premiums are calculated from exercise prices and time duration of options and Geometric Brown Motion under risk-neutral probability.
 Appearance of Black-Scholes model expanded and grew option markets at a rapid pace.
 For the achievement, Scholes and Marton won the novel prize.
-But BS model does not represent all aspects of characteristics of the real market.
-And expansion of BS model is studied and proposed variety of models.
-Especially time-series of a stock price exhibits phenomenons like a price jump.
-And in order to model it, Jump Diffusion Model[@Clift2007] [@Shreve2004] using Poison Process to express jump phenomenons is proposed.
+However BS model does not represent all aspects of characteristics of the real market and expansion of BS model is studied and proposed variety of models.
+Especially time-series of a stock price exhibits phenomenons like a price jump and in order to model it, Jump Diffusion Model[@Clift2007] [@Shreve2004] using Poison Process to express jump phenomenons is proposed.
 In this paper, We propose Correlational Jumps Model which have correlations of companies in stock prices.
-A jump phenomenon of one company affects jumps of other correlational companies obeying correlation coefficients among companies.
-And it can calculate premiums of the companies together.
+A jump phenomenon of one company affects jumps of other correlational companies obeying correlation coefficients among companies and it can calculate premiums of the companies together.
 In this paper, a directed graph of correlational companies algorithm is implemented.
 Then we simulate a proposed model.

 ## Background
 ### Black Scholes model